Actors: Grace Bernardo, Jill Hoiles, Madeline Jaye Photography: Al Foote III

 Videography by Derrick James Tempro

-Thank you for training others and encouraging them to discover their own aesthetic.
+Thank you for training me and encouraging me to discover my own aesthetic.